 Partnership with autistic people, their families and carers will be a crucial part of developing therapies that achieve the outcomes that matter most to autistic people.

-In order to do so, Autism-Europe is cooperating with Autistica and the University of Cambridge to create a platform to involve autistic people and their families.
+Autism-Europe is cooperating with Autistica and the University of Cambridge to create a platform to involve autistic people and their families.
 Therefore, we will form an EU-wide panel gathering representatives of the autistic community to influence the work conducted by AIMS-2-Trials.

 The aim of this panel will be to provide an independent voice within the consortium.
 The recruitment process will start soon, and will be open to people in countries taking part in the research, including from beyond Autism-Europe’s membership.